 As with any plant in such high demand, there are many varieties of the basic plant.
 They have been bred for size and shape and even color.
 Calla lilies—not actual lilies at all—are aroids which means they come from the arum family of plants or Araceae.
 What distinguishes this family is that their flowers are borne on a type of inflorescence or a cluster of flowers arranged on a stem that is composed of a main branch or a complicated arrangement of branches.

-It is a rhizomatous plant that means it has a modified subterranean plant stem that sends out roots and shoots from its nodes.
+It is a rhizomatous plant, meaning it has a modified subterranean plant stem that sends out roots and shoots from its nodes.
 Rhizomes are also called creeping rootstalks.
 It is a perennial plant, which in the right growing conditions after it dies off after summer, can grow back year after year from its root system.

 - Light: The plants prefer bright, indirect light during the growing season.
 The plants dislike direct sunlight.